sherlock-audit/2023-10-real-wagmi-judging/README.md

 Escalation status:
 - [IAm0x52](https://github.com/sherlock-audit/2023-10-real-wagmi-judging/issues/51/#issuecomment-1789466887): rejected

+**IAm0x52**

+Fix looks good.
+The `checkDeadline` modifier has been added.
+In conjuction with changes made for #119 this is no longer an issue.

 # Issue M-3: Adversary can overwrite function selector in _patchAmountAndCall due to inline assembly lack of overflow protection

 Source: https://github.com/sherlock-audit/2023-10-real-wagmi-judging/issues/82